Dashing off a few words is easy.

 Whatever comes to the top of your head you put down.
 Look for obvious misspellings.
 Hit publish.

-First, there’s the recording.
+First, there’s the recording, which also includes the podcasting microphone!
 Which takes a careful choreography to get the quality just right.
 Then there’s the post-production.
 Edits and enhancements to put the final touches on everything.
 Then you still gotta format for different destinations and syndicate content to each.

 The actual recording part might not take too long.
 But the prep work before and post work after can takes hours and hours and hours.